 The “Brick” Benefits

 Along with the online coursework, Denver Online High School also has a physical learning lab at Smedley Learning Center (4250 Shoshone Street, Denver, CO 80211) where students receive extra face-to-face support.
 The learning lab is open five days a week for students to use school computers or receive personalized attention from tutors and teachers.
 Students may also always schedule face-to-face meetings with their teachers and advisors at this location.
 Denver Online High School has also implemented Connection Days for students to meet with students in their grade.
-All 9th/10th graders meet once every week, 11th graders meet twice a month, and 12th graders meet once a month.
+All 9th/10th graders meet once every week on Thursdays and 11th/12th graders meet every other Friday.
 This helps students feel connected to one another while also providing them valuable time to complete state testing and coursework, meet with their teachers and advisor, and participate in service based and college/career readiness activities.
 While students who are exceptionally busy or live too far away can opt out of Connection Days, these times are extremely beneficial to helping most students feel known and engaged in their school.

 At the beginning of every quarter, the high school provides two separate orientations at Smedley Learning Center: one for students and one for parents.
 Student orientations bring all new students in to ensure that they know how to effectively navigate the virtual programs.
 They also learn basic coursework requirements, are introduced to the multitude of extracurricular opportunities and credit earning opportunities available, and meet their teachers.
 Parent orientations then equip parents with the tools to access their students’ courses, grades, attendance, and progress.
 They also educate parents on ways to get involved and about special credit earning opportunities for their students, like tuition-free college credit.